-In the abstract, it seems a bit odd that I'd pick those two as the best while a teen and then so many years and so many, many more movies later still judge them as sitting at the top of the heap.
+In the abstract, it's maybe unusual that, while a teen, I'd pick those two as the best then so many years and so many, many more movies later, still judge them as sitting at the top of the heap.
 Nostalgia can prove a potent addiction to those who, with age, succumb to it but I've never let it dictate my tastes in movies.
 With me, if a flick in which I once delighted doesn't hold up, it just doesn't hold up.
 I may still find it charming but I ain't gonna' call it good.
 NIGHT and DAWN have stayed with me for so long because they really are as good as I initially took them to be.
 Better, even.

 NOTLD launched what became a wave of superior horror pictures in the years that followed it.
 Mostly made up of indie features, this wave ran parallel with and sometimes intersected Hollywood's "decade under the influence," capturing the same cultural zeitgeist and transforming it into some of the finest work the genre has ever seen.
 Brutal, nasty, pitiless movies that broke every rule; intelligent horrors that were actually about something, something more than merely making viewers start and that, as a consequence, were disturbing then haunting for reasons far beyond the visceral surface scares they tried to inflict.
 The wave rolled for a little more than a decade before crashing on the dull, grey rocks of the slasher films in the early '80s.